swiftlang/swift-evolution/proposals/0498-runtime-demangle.md

 The output from this API is an `OutputSpan` of `UTF8.CodeUnit`s, and it may not necessarily be well-formed UTF8, because of the potential of truncation happening between two code units which would render the UTF8 invalid.

-If the demangled representation does not fit the preallocated buffer, the demangle method will return `truncated(requiredSize)` such that developers can determine by how much the buffer might need to be increased to handle the complete demangling.
-When `.truncated` is returned, the `OutputSpan` will contain a _partial result_, of however many characters were able to fit into it before truncation ocurred.
-If truncation ocurrs, the returned string will contain only valid UTF8, i.e. the result will never be truncated in the middle of a unicode scalar.
+If the demangled representation does not fit the preallocated buffer, the demangle method will return `truncated(required: size)` such that developers can determine by how much the buffer might need to be increased to handle the complete demangling.
+When `.truncated` is returned, the `OutputSpan` will contain a _partial result_, of however many Unicode scalars were able to fit into it before truncation occurred.
+If truncation occurs, the returned string will contain only valid UTF8, i.e. the result will never be truncated in the middle of a Unicode scalar.

 Converting the outputSpan to a `String`, which is guarateed to be valid UTF8, follows the below pattern, where creating an `UTF8Span` _will_ perform validation of the UTF8 String contents, and fail if the output wasn't correct.